santhegammerz/santhegammerz/README.md

 - 👋 Hi, I’m @santhegammerz
 - 👀 I’m interested in Game Development & 3D Modelling
 - 🌱 I’m currently learning Unreal Engine 4
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Discord: SantheGammerz#2607

 <!---
 santhegammerz/santhegammerz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.